ggruszczynski/Scheduler/README.md

 Supported Distribution Functions: at least uniform distribution, there shall be 2-3 more to choose from.\
 Provider selection function: at least 3 functions which assess single parameters, however there might be weighted average or some other original idea.

+## Description of the solution

+Each `requestor`/`provider` (`req`/`prov`) works in a separate thread.
+Entering the network means that a new req/prov is created and launched in a separate thread.
+Leaving the network means that the thread is stopped and the corresponding 'unemployed' req/prov is moved to the `escaped` list where they are stored in order to be displayed in the statistics at the end of simulation.

+Requestors can choose providers through the `NetworkGateway`, which have a list of all 'work awaiting' providers.
+Requestor who wishes to announce a task consisting of `m` subtasks receives pointers to `m` best (ex. cheapest) providers.
+Next, Requestor assigns a task to each provider.
+Having the task solved, the provider returns to the list of 'work awaiting' providers.
+If there are no free providers, the requestor has to wait.

+Compilation:\
+x86, C++14, without any additional libraries.\
+IDE - MSVS 2017 RC

 # ===Symulator - PL===